State of M&A Data Rooms — Q1 2026 Read the report →

 • Downloads increase without corresponding deal progress.

-Use this checklist with your team:
+Use this checklist with your team before opening your data room to external parties:

 • Define deal stage and external audience

-• Create role groups before adding users
+• Create role groups before adding individual users

-• Label folders with sensitivity levels (L1–L4)
+• Label folders with sensitivity levels (L1 through L4)

 • Set default view-only for new external groups